Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 You want parental controls built in

-Privacy is the primary concern
+Privacy is your main concern

-You want to protect every device including smart TVs and consoles
+You want to protect every device, including smart TVs and consoles

 Budget is the deciding factor